zotonic/dispatch_compiler/README.md

 # dispatch_compiler
-Compiles dispatch rules to an Erlang module for quick dispatch matching.
+Compiles dispatch rules to an Erlang module for quick matching.

-The dispatch compiler takes all the list of dispatch rules and creates an Erlang module that matches those rules.
+The dispatch compiler takes a list of dispatch rules and creates an Erlang module that matches those rules.

 The compiled Erlang module exports a single function: `match/2`.